A Message from the NER-AMTAS Board:

 Welcome to our Board page!
 We invite you to get to know us all a little better, and encourage you to consider running to become a member of the NER-AMTAS Board or subcommittees in the future.
 Please don't hesitate to reach out and ask any of us any questions you might have about ourselves, our roles in the organization, or how you might be able to get involved.
 We look forward to hearing from you!

-Alison Dagger is a current Masters of Arts candidate at Lesley University for Clinical Mental Health Counseling specializing in Music Therapy.
-She finds great joy from connecting with and helping others through music, which is what brought her to the field of music therapy.
-Alison is honored to serve as President Elect for NER-AMTAS this year and looks forward to meeting professionals in the field and students throughout the region.
+Alison Dagger is a current Masters of Arts candidate at Lesley University for Clinical Mental Health Counseling specializing in music therapy.
+She finds great joy from connecting with and helping others through music, which is what brought her to the field.
+Alison is honored to serve as President for NER-AMTAS this year and looks forward to meeting professionals in the field and students throughout the region.
 As a flutist, she is classically trained in music performance and holds a Bachelor of Arts degree from Goucher College.
-Outside of classes, Alison plays regularly as a member of Santosha, a Boston area Kirtan band, and enjoys collaborating with artists of all modalities to create art that gives back to the local community.
-During her first year at Lesley, Alison presented at Passages and the New England region conference on the importance of Jewish music and cultural awareness within the field.
-She hopes to continue these discussions as a board member, as well as advocate for the development of literature that supports music therapy work with diverse populations.
-This fall, she will begin her internship working in the memory care unit at Goddard House and using music therapy to encourage healthy aging with the residents at Center Communities of Brookline.
+Outside of classes, Alison teaches early childhood education music classes and leads music education group in the Greater Boston area.
+She also enjoys collaborating with artists of all modalities to create art that gives back to the local community.
+During her first year at Lesley, Alison presented at Passages and the New England Region American Music Therapy Association Conference on the importance of Jewish music and cultural awareness within the field.
+Creating a more inclusive environment for music therapy clients continues to be a passion of hers along with studying how music therapy can increase resiliency throughout the lifespan.
+This fall, she will begin her final internship working at The Boston Center, a day program for children and teens with emotional and behavioral challenges.